anime-db/anime-db/README.md

 After starting the application, open the browser <http://localhost:56780/>

-If you want to access an application on your local network, you need open on another computer the browser with address <http://{ip_addres}:56780/>, where {ip_addres} is the IP address of the computer on which the application is running
+If you want to access an application on your local network, you need open on another computer the browser with address <http://IP_ADDRES:56780/>, where **IP_ADDRES** is the IP address of the computer on which the application is running

-*If you run the application only on Linux or Mac, you can delete the files needed to run the application on Windows*

-    rm -rf bin/Run.vbs bin/Stop.vbs

 ## Install as service ##